AmeyDesai01/Tata-Forage-Data-Analysis/README.md

 # Tata-Forage-Data-Analysis
-This Repository contains various Tasks on Data analysis provided by Tata and Forage
+This Repository contains various Tasks on Data analysis Certification provided by Tata and Forage

 ## There are 4 modules in this virtual experience program:-